younes2808/DRTP_Using_UDP/README.md

 ## Implementation Details

-For detailed implementation information, including code and technical descriptions, please refer to the provided PDF document titled `Reliable_Transport_Protocol_Implementation.pdf`.
-The PDF comprehensively explains the code structure, methods used, and the overall protocol design.
+For detailed implementation information, including code and technical descriptions, please refer to the provided PDF document titled `s374220.pdf`.
+The PDF comprehensively explains the code structure, tests, methods used, and the overall protocol design.

 ## Getting Started